Party Wall Surveyor in Newham: East London SpecialistParty Wall Surveyor Redbridge

 Victorian Terrace Challenges in SE13 and SE6

-Walk down any street in Catford (SE6) or Lewisham town center (SE13) and you’ll see rows of Victorian terraces built between 1880-1910.
+Walk down any street in Catford (SE6) or Lewisham town centre (SE13), and you’ll see rows of Victorian terraces built between 1880 and 1910.
 These properties present specific party wall challenges that modern builds don’t.

-We recently surveyed a property on Torridon Road in Catford where the building owner wanted a side return extension.
-The excavation came within 450mm of the neighboring Victorian terrace’s foundations.
+We recently surveyed a property on Torridon Road in Catford, where the building owner wanted a side return extension.
+The excavation came within 450mm of the neighbouring Victorian terrace’s foundations.
 Standard advice would have been problematic—Victorian properties need underpinning strategies that protect lime mortar joints and account for existing settlement patterns.

 Here’s what experienced Lewisham party wall surveyors check that others miss:

-• Chimney breast removal history that’s altered load distribution
+- Chimney breast removal history that’s alteredthe load distribution

 The Party Wall Act 1996 applies uniformly across England and Wales, but understanding when it triggers in Lewisham properties requires local expertise.
 Here are the common scenarios: